sasgithub/Data_Analytics_cs/case-study/viz/Avg_Ride_Duration_by_Bike_and_User_type_post_elec.md

   - Customers have slightly longer rides than subscribers.

 - **Variability**:
-  - Docked bike rides by customers have large error bars, indicating substantial variation in trip lengths.
+  - Docked bike rides by Customers have large error bars, indicating substantial variation in trip lengths.

 ##### Interpretation

 - **Customer Behavior**:
   - Non-subscribers take significantly longer trips on docked bikes, possibly reflecting more casual or exploratory riding.
-  - For all bike types, customers tend to ride longer than subscribers.
+  - For all bike types, Customers tend to ride longer than subscribers.

 - **Subscriber Behavior**:
   - Subscribers’ ride durations are generally shorter and more consistent, likely due to commuting or time-sensitive trips.